 Mold is a common issue that can cause various health problems and even damage the structure of your home.
-To maintain a healthy living environment, it’s important to identify the most mold-prone areas in your home and take preventative measures.
+To maintain a clean living environment, it’s important to identify the most mold-prone areas in your home and take preventative measures.

 List of Mold-Prone Areas